camueller/json-converter/README.md

         }, 'user.settings')

 The `user.settings` field supplied through `on` parameter will be treated as a prefix to the `advanced.security` field specified through the `$on` keyword.

+#### The `$any` Specification

+Sometimes the field names are unknown or different for each conversion (e.g. timestamp-like field names).
+In this case the `$any` keyword with a conversion object should be used.
+The conversion object may contain the following properties:

+- `key` with value being a mapping function for the key to which the key value is passed as parameter
+- `value` with value being a mapping function for the value to which the value is passed as parameter

+An example for a key mapping might look like this:

+        {
+            '$on': '$.result.watt_hours_period',
+            '$any': {key: (value) => convertDate(value)}
+        }

 ### Nested Specification